 materialize or may develop in unpredictable ways.

-Fortunately, as a mining partner, your risks would
+Fortunately, as a contributor, your risks would

 be minimal.
 Aside from some wasted time and some